 class="zpheading zpheading-style-none zpheading-align-left " data-editor="true"><div><p><b><span style="font-size:18pt;">Safety and Clinical Considerations</span></b></p></div></h2></div>

 <div data-element-id="elm_KL-Ri0hP-8rq9SsPp51J_g" data-element-type="text" class="zpelement zpelem-text "><style></style><div class="zptext zptext-align-left " data-editor="true"><div><p>As with any high-intensity intervention, patient selection and dosing are critical.
 Frequency, amplitude, posture, session duration, and rest intervals should be individualized and documented.
-Consensus guidelines emphasize the importance of reporting vibration parameters to ensure safety and reproducibility in both research and clinical settings [8].</p><p><br/></p><p>When applied appropriately, high energy vibration is well tolerated and fits within evidence-based rehabilitation frameworks.
+Consensus guidelines emphasize the importance of reporting vibration parameters to ensure safety and reproducibility in both research and clinical settings [8].</p><p><br></p><p>When applied appropriately, high-intensity vibration is well tolerated and fits within evidence-based rehabilitation frameworks.
 Screening for contraindications and progressing gradually remain essential components of responsible clinical use.</p></div></div>

 </div><div data-element-id="elm_yt3ZmVxvsmy4pSttQ0Tglw" data-element-type="heading" class="zpelement zpelem-heading "><style></style><h2